-We conducted the field testing for the rock climbing daypack review over a five month period across North America.
-From El Capitan to Devil's Tower, the Canadian Rockies to Cochamo, anytime we got more than a pitch off the ground a pack came along.
+We conducted the field testing for our climbing pack review all over North America.
+From El Capitan to Devil's Tower, the Canadian Rockies to Cochamo, anytime we got more than a pitch off the ground, a pack came along.

 Comfort

-To test climbing comfort we were forced to bring OutdoorGearLab indoors.
-The local climbing gym gave us a controlled environment to fairly assess comfort and other attributes.
-We loaded each pack with 12 lbs of gear and let our testers take each pack for a spin.
-Opinions occasionally varied between different body types, but by and large, we were able to settle on similar scores.
+To test climbing comfort, we were forced to bring OutdoorGearLab indoors.
+The local climbing gym gave us a controlled environment to assess comfort and other attributes fairly.
+We loaded each pack with 12 pounds of gear and let our testers take each pack for a spin.
+Opinions occasionally varied between different body types, but by and large, we could settle on similar scores.

 The final published review is an amalgamation of our outdoor trips, indoor testing, and conversations with climbing friends and acquaintances.
-As always, to assure complete independence and objectivity, the gear tested was purchased by OutdoorGearLab in the retail marketplace.
+As always, to assure complete independence and objectivity, the gear tested was purchased at full price by OutdoorGearLab in the retail marketplace.